Is Lunesta Addictive?

 Seizures due to withdrawals may occur, as well.
 This is because Lunesta affects the central nervous system and slows it down.
 Withdrawal from Lunesta, causes the system to start “speeding up,” which can result in seizures.

 Professional help is advised for a possible addiction or dependency on eszopiclone.
-A rehabilitation professional can help create a drug tapering plan, which is helpful because one should not usually or suddenly stop taking the drug due to concerns of a seizure or more severe withdrawal symptoms.
+A rehabilitation professional can help create a drug tapering plan, which is helpful because it’s not recommended to suddenly stop taking the drug due to concerns of a seizure or more severe withdrawal symptoms.